Projects Completed in 2019

 Eastway Residence Halls Window Replacements and Masonry Repair: Allyn and Clark Halls KSU-18L133

 Eastway Complex is comprised of four residence halls: Allyn, Clark, Fletcher and Manchester halls; these buildings were built in 1963.
 The original windows and storefront systems will be replaced and portions of the masonry envelope will be repaired.
 Upgrades to these systems are in line with the university’s sustainability goals.
 The glazing systems have ACM materials within their glazing compounds and perimeter sealants and their removal will require proper abatement procedures.
-Construction is nearing completion in Allyn and Clark halls.
+Construction was completed in Allyn and Clark halls this summer.
 During summer 2020, construction is scheduled to occur in Fletcher and Manchester halls to allow minimal disruption to summer housing needs.
 Stitle Construction Corporation is serving as the Design-Builder.

 Gateway Master Plan Phase I Enabling Projects KSU-18L132